slhck/slhck.github.io/_posts/2025-10-25-typst-pdf-generation-xelatex-alternative.md

 ## Template Migration

 If you have existing LaTeX templates, you'll need to port them to Typst.
-The good news is that Typst's template syntax is generally cleaner and more intuitive than LaTeX.
+I have been using the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template) for LaTeX, and have not yet found a good alternative.
+But the good news is that Typst's template syntax is generally cleaner and more intuitive than LaTeX.
 Typst templates use a modern scripting language with native functions, conditionals, and variables rather than LaTeX's macro system.

-I found Claude Code to be very helpful in assisting with the migration of my templates.
+I found Claude Code to be very helpful in assisting with the migration of my templates once you provide it with the syntax and some example tempaltes.
+It could basically one-shot a port of the Eisvogel template to Typst with minimal guidance.
+(I will publish this template once I've refined it a bit more.)

 ## Limitations